 Food Preparation & Nutrition

-- Engage with students to encourage them to understand the environmental factors which affect food on a global scale by referring frequently to seasonal and local ingredients.
-Give pupils an understanding of the need to minimise ‘food waste’ starting with their own practise.
+Engage with students to encourage them to understand the environmental factors which affect food on a global scale and give them an understanding of the need to minimise ‘food waste’ starting with their own practise.

 - understand and apply the principles of nutrition and health